noizeland/TuxTalker/README.md

   * Multiple greetings can be specified in an array, and one will be picked at random

 ## **Periodic messages**
-Messages sent to chat at a fixed rate.
+Repeating messages sent to chat at a fixed interval (i.e every 30 minutes).
 This is often used for things like social links, channel rules, making up !commands, etc.

 ## **Triggered messages**
 Messages sent to chat when a specific word or phrase is mentioned.
-This can be used for thanking subscribers/followers/raiders, responding to a phrase with a media file or message, etc.
+This can be used for !commands, thanking subscribers/followers/raiders, responding to a phrase with a media file or message, etc.
    *  The trigger can be a [regular expression](https://www.oreilly.com/content/an-introduction-to-regular-expressions/)
    * messages can have the sender's username inserted in the message.
    * Multiple messages can be specified in an array, and one will be picked at random